cifkao/ismir2019-music-style-translation/README.md

 ## Evaluation

+To reproduce the results on the Bodhidharma dataset, first download the trained models and [prepare the dataset](data/README.md), then change to the `experiments` directory and run `./evaluate_bodhidharma.sh`.
+Note that this will run each model many times on the entire dataset (once for each target style), so you might want to start with only a subset of the models or styles or run a number of them in parallel.
+The results will be stored in the `results` subdirectory; use the `evaluation.ipynb` Jupyter notebook to load and plot them.

+To compute the metrics on your own data, use `python -m ismir2019_cifka.evaluate` directly.
+To better understand all the parameters, look at how they are used in `evaluate_bodhidharma.sh`.
+The tricky ones are:

+* `--data-prefix`: where to look for the model outputs inside the model directory; for example, if you pass `--data-prefix outputs/test_`, then the outputs of model `model1` in style `A` will be taken from `model1/outputs/test_A.pickle`
+* `--style-profile-dir`: a directory containing JSON files with reference style profiles; you can generate these using `python -m ismir2019_cifka.eval.style_profile`

+Alternatively, you can import the metrics from the `ismir2019_cifka.eval` package and use them from your own code.

 ## Acknowledgment
 This work has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 765068.